-We understand the complexities around these definitions and have read the SEE's refuting of this matter.
-However we do question why such a significant development, with a planned 250% increase in footprint and extensive harbour interactions was not deemed to be Designated Development.
+We understand the complexities around these definitions and have read the SEE's refuting of this matter along with the Applicants Response to Issues letter dated 18 September 2020.
+Despite this response we continue to question why such a significant development, with a planned 250% increase in footprint, an increase in trading hours from 62.5 to 111 hours hours per week and extensive harbour interactions was not deemed to be Designated Development.
 The proposed DA seems to involve a complete demolition of almost all built structures on the site, including the roof structures of the existing Boathouse.
-Basically the Boatshed will be rebuilt as new from the seabed up, with new piles and supports and expansive decking to the east.
+Basically, the Boatshed will be rebuilt as new from the seabed up, with new piles and supports and expansive decking to the east.